Is All-Clad cookware worth it? Why is it so expensive? What makes All-Clad better than other brands?

 Also, as I cover in the next section, All-Clad offers a range of collections, some are less expensive than others.
 So, if you’re looking to spend less but still get incredible quality, you might be able to find a collection that fits your budget.

-Uncomfortable Handles:
+Uncomfortable Handles

 Another common complaint about All-Clad is that the handles are uncomfortable.
 It’s true; the handles in the D3, D5, and HA1 collections are straight and cup-shaped and undeniably less enjoyable to hold compared to brands that have rounded handles.